neo4j-contrib/neomodel/doc/source/batch.rst

 This is useful for ensuring data is up to date, each node is matched by its required and/or unique properties.
 Any additional properties will be set on a newly created or an existing node.

-It is important to provide unique identifiers were known, any fields with default values that are omitted will be generated.
+It is important to provide unique identifiers where known, any fields with default values that are omitted will be generated.

 get_or_create()
 ---------------